The 15 Best Self-help Books Recommended by Psychologists

 Thinking, Fast and Slow by Daniel Kahneman

-Kahneman won the Nobel Prize in Economics for his research on decision-making and cognitive biases.
-This book summarizes decades of research on how we actually think versus how we believe we think.
-He distinguishes between System 1 (fast, automatic, intuitive thinking) and System 2 (slow, deliberate, analytical thinking) and shows how each system’s strengths and weaknesses affect our judgments.
+Kahneman won the Nobel Prize in Economics for his research on human judgment and decision-making.
+This book summarizes decades of that research accessibly and compellingly.
+He describes System 1 — fast, automatic, intuitive — and System 2 — slow, deliberate, analytical — and shows how each system’s strengths and blind spots shape the judgments we make constantly without realizing it.

 Best self-help books